 Need to charge your electric car on the GeniePoint charging network?
 Here’s all you need to know

-The GeniePoint charging network is owned and operated by Engie EV Solutions: it consists of charging locations across the UK.
-Engie EV Solutions works with businesses – Asda and Morrisons supermarkets are two examples – to deliver charging points for customers with electric vehicles.
-Other locations include fuel forecourts, local authority car parks, hotels and retail/leisure parks.
+GeniePoint is the one of the largest rapid-charging network in the UK, operating more than 500 units across the country.
+It's owned and operated by Equans, which works with businesses such as Asda and Morrisons supermarkets to deliver charging points for customers with electric vehicles.
+Other locations include fuel-station forecourts, local-authority car parks, hotels and retail/leisure parks.

 Charging on the GeniePoint network

-Access is via the GeniePoint App (available from Apple's App Store and Google Play).
-Drivers can register with GeniePoint and provide their credit/debit card details, or alternatively charge as a Guest user with no registration required.
-Drivers can also use an RFID card to access the chargers, either registering their own card (with RFID functionality) or by purchasing a GeniePoint RFID card at a cost of £9.
+There are several pays to top-up from a GeniePoint charger.
+The first is the GeniePoint App, which is available from the Apple App Store and the Google Play Store.
+Once you've registered with GeniePoint you use the app to start, stop and pay for charging sessions, as well as find nearby charging points.
+Drivers can also use an RFID card to access the network's chargers, either registering their own card (with RFID functionality) or by purchasing a GeniePoint card for £9.

-The GeniePoint Network is supported by a dedicated customer service team (no call centres) providing 24/7 telephone assistance to drivers using the network.
+The GeniePoint Network is supported by a customer service team providing 24/7 phone assistance to drivers using the network.
 This includes remote-start facilities for drivers requiring emergency assistance.